ogom/css-tooltip/README.md

 CSS ToolTip
 ===========

-CSS Only Tooltip. appears blows softly.
+CSS Only Tooltip.
+Balloon is displayed slowly.
-Appear in the position of the top and bottom, change the color.
+Display in the position of the top or bottom, change the color.

 [CSS Tooltip page](http://ogom.github.com/css-tooltip/).